Restoration Recovery outpatient addiction treatment logo

 Our Chattanooga clinic is at 6141 Shallowford Road, Suite 100, Chattanooga, TN 37421, in the Shallowford Road corridor near I-75 in Hamilton County.
 It is open Monday through Friday and is our flagship location, with the full buprenorphine formulary on site including Suboxone film and tablet, Sublocade, and Brixadi, plus IOP and integrated behavioral health.
 Call 423-498-2000 to book.

-Same-week intake is standard at the Chattanooga clinic.
-The typical timeline: first call to first appointment is 1–3 days; you leave your first appointment with a Suboxone prescription that same day, provided your COWS (Clinical Opiate Withdrawal Scale) score confirms you are clinically ready; full stabilization on the medication takes 1–2 weeks.
-Follow-ups during stabilization are typically telehealth.
+Same-day appointments are available at the Chattanooga clinic, and many patients are seen the same day they call.
+You leave your first appointment with a Suboxone prescription that same day, provided your COWS (Clinical Opiate Withdrawal Scale) score confirms you are clinically ready; full stabilization on the medication takes 1–2 weeks.
+Follow-ups during stabilization are typically telehealth, so you do not need extra time off work.

 For patients using shorter-acting opioids (heroin, pills), yes — you need to be in mild-to-moderate withdrawal at the time of your first dose (typically a COWS score around 12 or higher) so buprenorphine doesn’t cause precipitated withdrawal.
 That usually means 6 to 24 hours since your last dose of a short-acting opioid, or longer for long-acting ones.
 For fentanyl users the rules are different because fentanyl accumulates in body tissue — we offer microinduction and direct-to-injectable protocols that don’t require you to be in deep withdrawal first.
 Your provider plans the right approach at your first visit.